Why Women Choose Hymenoplasty: Myths, Emotions & Social Pressures

 Hymenoplasty is rarely about virginity itself.
 It’s about what virginity has come to represent.

-For others, it’s a way to protect themselves from being shamed for things they shouldn’t have to justify.
+For others, it’s a way to protect themselves from being shamed for things they shouldn’t be.

 And for many, it’s about choosing to move through life on their own terms—not someone else’s judgment.